kkent030315/evil-mhyprot-cli/README.md

 What we can do with this CLI is as follows:

-- Read/Write any memory from kernel
+- Read/Write any kernel memory with privilege of kernel
-- Read/Write any memory from usermode
+- Read/Write any user memory with privilege of kernel
 - All operations are executed as kernel level privileage by the vulnerable driver

 Also: